bogakumarswami123/Employee-management-using-MEAN-Stack/README.md

 operating system windows8.1

-##In front_employee-management folder we have install node modules
+##In front_employee-management folder we have to install node modules

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.